Experiencing south east asian culture through food

 When I heard this greeting for the first time, I was struck by the warmth and concern it conveyed.
 It also inspired me to think more deeply about the power of food to connect people across through time and space.
 So, for my first blog entry, I will attempt to describe my experiences in South East Asia through the delicious dishes I have tasted and the people I have shared them with.

 I first learned about this greeting from my Burmese colleague.
-We work together at the Forum of Foundations in Chiang Mai, Thailand.
+We work together at the Forum of Federations in Chiang Mai, Thailand.
 I have only been here for five weeks, but in that short time I have shared many bowls of noodles, pots of tea, and learned about Burmese and Thai culture in the process.

 One of the most spectacular things I have experienced so far are the night markets which pop-up across the city every night to feed locals and tourists alike.
 Here you will find hundreds of food stalls, selling dishes from across the globe.
 Picture rows upon rows of tents, nestled between sacred Buddhist temples in Old Chiang Mai.
 The blend of history and religion that define the scenery of the night market are just as striking as the blend of flavours and textures that define the food.